[2024] Top 50+ Terraform Interview Questions and Answers

 Terraform provides several ways to handle errors:

-• Conditionals: Use conditionals in your configuration to handle different scenarios and avoid potential errors.
+environment variable to enable detailed logging, which helps identify issues during execution. - Conditionals: Use conditionals in your configuration to handle different scenarios and avoid potential errors.

-19. What is the purpose of terraform output?
+19. What is the purpose of terraform output

 Answer:

-The terraform output command is used to extract and display the values of output variables from the Terraform state.
+command is used to extract and display the values of output variables from the Terraform state.
 Outputs are typically used to provide essential information to other modules, scripts, or users after the infrastructure is provisioned.

 20. How does Terraform ensure idempotency?